attilammagyar/js80p/README.md

 Turn the mod wheel down and play with low velocity for a soft, smooth, warm, and fat analog brass sound.
 Turn it up and play fortissimo for big bright swells.
 Aftertouch adds a slow vibrato.

+<a id="preset-bouncy"></a>

+### Bouncy

+The sound of a ping-pong ball dropping on a glockenspiel, showcasing a use of LFO amount envelopes.

 <a id="bugs" href="#toc">Table of Contents</a>